 Soon enough, you will tap your credit until there is nothing left.
 Then, your problems will snowball by the time you start a job.
-Next you know it, wages and taxes are getting garnished to start paying off what you owe, and all your hard work seems likes it was for nothing.
+Next, you know it, wages and taxes are getting garnished to start paying off what you owe, and all your hard work seems likes it was for nothing.

-Your credit cards are not there to help you, yet.
-With high interest premiums, you cannot expect to rely on these funds for everyday expenses.
+Your credit cards are not there to help you yet.
+With high-interest premiums, you cannot expect to rely on these funds for everyday expenses.
 Your FICO score will drop in a heartbeat if you believe this is possible.
-Instead, you must use cash for most of your expenses, and just find ways to use your card to build its activity up.
+Instead, you must use cash for most of your expenses and just find ways to use your card to build its activity up.

 Do Not Fear New Credit

-You should not deter yourself from accepting a new credit offer just because you think it’s bad to take on new credit.
-If your current credit card provider offers you a limit increase, there is no reason to say no. As long as you trust yourself, that limit increase will cause an automatic increase to your FICO score.
+You should not deter yourself from accepting a new credit offer because you think it’s bad to take on new credit.
+If your current credit card provider offers you a limit increase, there is no reason to say no. As long as you trust yourself, that limit increase will cause an automatic boost to your FICO score.
 Your credit availability will go up, and your credit in use will go down.

 IMPORTANT: Credit Building is Not a Static Process!